saleor/saleor-docs/docs/developer/extending/apps/developing-apps/app-sdk/saleor-webhook.md

 ### Typed sync webhook response

-Sync webhooks need to return response to Saleor, so operation can be completed.
-To achieve that, `SaleorAsyncWebhook` injects additional context field `buildResponse`.
+Sync webhooks need to return a response to Saleor so that the operation can be completed.
+To achieve that, `SaleorAsyncWebhook` injects an additional context field `buildResponse`.
-It infers even from constructor and provides typed factory:
+It infers even from the constructor and provides a typed factory:

 ```typescript
 const webhook = new SaleorAsyncWebhook({